Mitchell vs Aberdeen Water Quality

 Hardness comparison

 Mitchell has significantly harder water at 280 PPM versus Aberdeen at 204 PPM, a difference of 76 PPM.
 At 280 PPM, Mitchell residents should budget for a water softener ($600-$1,500 installed).
-Without one, expect scale buildup on fixtures, reduced water heater efficiency, and $800-$1,200/year in hidden costs.
+Without one, expect scale buildup on fixtures, reduced water heater efficiency, extra soap and detergent use, and shorter appliance lifespans.
 Aberdeen also has hard water but to a lesser degree.

 Both cities have hard water, but Mitchell's higher hardness means more aggressive scale buildup and higher household impact.